sahilshiyani/student-grades-api/README.md

 Start the FastAPI server using Uvicorn:uvicorn main:app --reload

-The API will be available at http://127.0.0.1:8000.
+The API will be available locally at http://127.0.0.1:8000.

 Access the API

-Open a browser or API client (e.g., Postman, cURL) to interact with the endpoints.
+Use a browser or API client (e.g., Postman, cURL) to interact with the endpoints.
-Visit http://127.0.0.1:8000/docs for the interactive Swagger UI to test the API.
+Visit http://127.0.0.1:8000/docs for the local interactive Swagger UI or use the live Swagger Docs at student-grades-api.onrender.com/docs.